 2. Such protective measures should, as appropriate, include effective procedures for the establishment of social programmes to provide necessary support for the child and for those who have the care of the child, as well as for other forms of prevention and for identification, reporting, referral, investigation, treatment and follow-up of instances of child maltreatment described heretofore, and, as appropriate, for judicial involvement.”
-Clearly neonate circumcision violates this right because it does not protect the child from the two categories of physical and sexual violence, which are the categories within which it falls.
+Clearly neonate circumcision violates these rights because it does not protect the child from the two categories of physical and sexual violence, which are the categories which circumcision falls under.

 There are thankfully a dedicated number of anti-circumcision activists (intactivists) who are working very hard to change the current ignorance, prejudice and hostility surrounding the intact male penis which have been so prevalent for so long.
 Marilyn Milos who was a nurse in California, sacked for speaking out against neonate circumcision went on to establish NOCIRC (National Organization of Circumcision Information Resource Centres) which has been an incredibly important information and education dissemination resource for promoting genital integrity.
 The website address for this organisation is nocirc.org.
 She was recognised in 2001 with an award for patient advocacy by Nurseweek, an American nursing publication (not that neonate baby boys are ‘patients’ as such, but after their circumcisions they are certainly in need of nursing care).

 Experimentation on children is normally governed by rigorous rules and painful experimentation is especially restricted, except it seems, when it involves circumcision, when doctors inflict major pain on neonate boys with impunity.
-To circumcise a neonate or pre-pubescent boy is a despicably cowardly act because these defenceless innocents are not able to consent to this preposterous action.
-The targeting of the sex and pleasure centres IS unacceptable and the interference by mutilation of the genitals in any way whatsoever is abhorrent, abusive and criminal.
+Targeting the sex and pleasure centres IS unacceptable and interference by genital cutting is abhorrent, abusive and criminal.
 All parents must know that when they consent to having their children circumcised they are subjected to genital torture and are placing the physical and psychological well-being and even the lives of their children at risk.
-The annual 1.25 million assembly line circumcisions in the U.S are a monument to the gullibility and stupidity of the American public.
-There can no longer be any excuses for ignorance and misinformation because the facts are speaking very loudly and clearly and there are never any reasons whatsoever to circumcise neonates, toddlers and children of either gender ever.
-Physical integrity and self-determination are basic and universal rights recognized by numerous international human rights treaties, so for this practice to continue is baffling, perplexing and frustrating, and makes a mockery of such rights and treaties.
+The annual 1.25 million assembly line circumcisions in the U.S continues to be a testament to the conditioning or brainwashing that the American public have been subjected to.
+There can no longer be any excuses for ignorance and misinformation because the facts are now available…and they speak very loudly and clearly.
+Thus there are never any reasons whatsoever to circumcise neonates, toddlers and children of either gender ever.
+Physical integrity and self-determination are basic and universal rights recognized by numerous international human rights treaties, so for this practice to continue is baffling, perplexing and frustrating, and makes a mockery of these rights and treaties.

 George Denniston, M.D., M.P.H., president of Doctors Opposing Circumcision, discusses the issue of circumcision and why ethical doctors oppose genital cutting of children.